dgraph-io/dgraph-docs/content/clients/java.md

 benefit from a read-only transaction, which can share the same read timestamp across multiple such read-only transactions and can result in lower latencies.

-For normal read-write transactions, it is a good practise to call `Transaction#discard()` in a `finally` block after running the transaction.
+For normal read-write transactions, it is a good practice to call `Transaction#discard()` in a `finally` block after running the transaction.
 Calling `Transaction#discard()` after `Transaction#commit()` is a no-op and you can call `discard()` multiple times with no additional side-effects.